cybertec-postgresql/pgwatch/docs/concept/installation_options.md

     metric definition YAML file when starting the gatherer.
-Also note that the configuration system supports multiple YAML files in a folder so that you could easily programmatically manage things via *Ansible*, for example, and you can also use environmental variables inside YAML files.
+Also note that the configuration system supports multiple YAML files in a folder so that you could easily programmatically manage things via *Ansible*, for example, and you can also use environment variables inside YAML files.